Python-Nairobi/pynbo-blog/README.md

 Slug: short_descriptive_article_name
 Author: Your Name (github_handle)
-Summary: A summary of your blog post content
+Summary: A summary of your blog post content about_author - A brief summary about you email - used to display your [gravar](https://gravatar.com/) in the article.

 Blog Post Content Goes Here.
 ```